herrsmitty8128/DeliveryLogistics/README.md

 On Linux, if you are not logged in as a root user then be sure to prepend the commands above with _sudo_.

 ## Instructions for use

+After _DeliveryLogistics_ and all of its dependencies have been installed, there are

+1.
+2.
+3.